“MY BICEPS AREN’T GROWING…”

 REASON 1: OVERTRAINING IS EASIER THAN YOU THINK…

-Many people think that more is better when it comes to training the biceps.
+A common mistake with is to think that more is better when it comes to building bigger biceps.
 However that’s not the case, especially since it is such a small muscle group.

-With biceps training frequency the first important thing we need to recognize is that the biceps are pretty limited in terms of their function.
+When training the biceps, the first important thing we need to recognize is that the biceps are pretty limited in terms of their function.

 They supinate the forearm, and you can see the bicep activate just by doing this.